Kenji87/magia-arcana/docs/index.md

-Automatically attack during your turn
+The character will automatically attack during your turn

 *nuovagifstun